-- 1. For information about the status of a motion or document, please utilize the CM/ECF system available here, or the PACER system available here, or the District Court's home page (www.cod.uscourts.gov) at "PACER." - 2.
+- 1. For information about the status of a motion or document, please utilize the CM/ECF system, available here, or the-PACER, system-available here, or the-PACER, available here, the-PACER, available here, the-PACER, available here, the-PACER, available here, the-PACER, the-PACER.
+"The-PACER.
+"The-PACER. the-PACER. the-PACER. the-PACER. the-PACER. <a hr - 2.
 For other information or assistance, please contact the Judicial Assistant of the court at 303-335-2350.